Modern history of Knossos: The first season

 The tablets soon gave evidence that they were highly friable, but in addition to them, flakes of fresco plaster were beginning to be visible.
 Realising that he could not trust these fragile artefacts to the unskilled diggers, Evans hired Ioannis Papadakis, a Byzantine fresco restorer, to supervise the delicate excavation.
 Papadakis used a plaster encasement technique, but even so many tablets were lost.
 Meanwhile, John Evans had read of the excavation in the London Times.
 He provided the immediate funds for hiring 98 additional workers, as well as more expertise on the growing number of fresco fragments, Heinrich Schliemann's old draftsman and artist, Émile Victor Gilliéron and his son Émile.

 The two artists performed the same services for Evans as they had for Schliemann, reconstruction of full fresco scenes from nothing but flakes.
 Some of these were very imaginative.
 There was no deceit of Evans; he knew the method, and approved and paid for the result.
 Similarly, there was no deceit of the public.
 Evans and his team were aiming at restoration and reconstruction right from the beginning, rather than pure analysis and preservation.
-They differed from Duncan in this regard.
+They differed from Mackenzie in this regard.
 The fact that both Gilliérons were implicated later in life in the manufacture and sale of fraudulent Minoan artefacts is irrelevant; in the early excavation, no one knew what a Minoan object was.
 They created the concept.
 Nor can it justly be said that Evans was taken in by them or that the public was deceived by them.
 It is true that some scenes are mainly guesswork.
 Others are not.

 The first season lasted only nine weeks.
 Evans' last journal entry for that year (1900) was on May 21.
 At that time he hired 150 more diggers for a final effort.
 He also reports a personal episode of malaria.
 Mackenzie's last entry was May 26, which must have been the last day of the dig for that year, perhaps the most productive of the entire excavation, if judged by progress made.
 In the few days subsequent, Evans, MacKenzie and Fyfe turned their attention to analysis of the results.
 Evans wrote reports.
 Fyfe completed a ground plan.
 MacKenzie was assigned the classification of pottery.
 The stratigraphy therefore is most likely mainly his; however, that circumstance does not necessarily validate his memory of the layers in which the tablets were found over Evans'.
 After a week Evans returned to his home in Youlbury.